syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ## Multi-level grouping

-The `SfDataGrid` allows to grouping of data against one or more columns by adding multiple columns to the `DataGridSource.addColumnGroup` property.
+The `SfDataGrid` allows grouping of data against one or more columns by adding multiple columns to the `DataGridSource.addColumnGroup` property.
 This feature organizes data into a hierarchical tree structure based on identical values within those columns.
-The multi-grouping capability functions similarly to the multi-sorting feature.

-Initially, data gets grouped according to the first column added in the DataGridSource.addColumnGroup property.
-Subsequently, when additional columns are included in DataGridSource.addColumnGroup, each new column is grouped in consideration of the existing group(s).
+Initially, data is grouped according to the first column added to the `DataGridSource.addColumnGroup` property.
+Subsequently, when additional columns are included in `DataGridSource.addColumnGroup,` each new column is grouped in consideration of the existing group(s).
 This process creates a tree-like hierarchy.
-To enable MultiGrouping, please refer to the following code snippet:
+To enable multi-grouping, please refer to the following code snippet:

 {% tabs %}
 {% highlight Dart %}